flytegg/mc-utils/README.md

 ### Using GitHub Projects & Issues

-If you have a feature suggestion, or have found a bug, make a github issues post.
+If you have a feature suggestion, or have found a bug, make a GitHub issue.
 If you have made a new feature, you should make a pull request instead.
 Make sure you tag your post with the correct tag.